open-source-labs/Chromogen/README.md

 ### Questions

-For questions related to using the package, you may either file an issue or _gmail_ us: `chromogen.app`.
+For questions related to using the package, you may either file an issue or _gmail_ us: `chromogen3.0dev`.
 <br><Br>

 ## Core Team